 Need for financial, economic and social security: The economic angle plays a big role in the instilling of the caste system in the society.
 Once segregated, the caste system allowed people of higher castes to retain their financial and social security over lasting generations.
 The entire family tree was safeguarded against any social crisis.

-Limiting marriage and future generations within superior sects: Caste system strictly restricted inter-caste marriages.
-Caste system aimed to preserve the “purity” of higher castes and strongly restricted and invasion from the lower caste genes.
+Limiting marriage and future generations within closed sects: Caste system strictly restricted inter-caste marriages.
+Caste system aimed to preserve the “purity” of castes and strongly restricted intermingling and marriages with other caste genes.

 The effects / impact of Caste system have been discussed under the following headings.